-Trying to help this pioneering Transition Town reverse an ETO (experimental traffic order) which has split High St/Fore St into opposite one-ways, resulting in a decline in commercial activity in the town, and greater congestion on the perimeter route.
+Helped this pioneering Transition Town to reverse an ETO (experimental traffic order) which split High St/Fore St into opposite one-ways, causing a decline in commercial activity in the town, and greater congestion on the outer route.
 See Totnes Times and Reopen Totnes.

 The Case against the ETO, 23 August 2013

 Different parts of the Totnes road network are interdependent, so this Note discusses the Fore St/ High St ETO in relation to traffic control on the perimeter route, specifically the Redworth Junction.

 The ETO was initiated on the back of “accidents” which cannot be put down to one-way traffic flow in Fore St/High St. The ETO cannot prevent similar events in the future.
 The “accidents” which are used to justify the ETO are questionable because they were compiled in the context of priority (“Get out of my way!”) as distinct from equality (“After you”).
 I put accidents in inverted commas because most accidents are not accidents.
 They are events contrived by the rules and design of the road.